 Upon learning of the predicament, Esther approached her husband and invited him and Haman to a banquet.
 Instead of telling the king what was on her mind, Esther simply invited the king and Haman to join her the next day for another banquet.
-We'll find out what happened at the second banquet as we consider chapter seven.
+Today we'll find out what happened at the second banquet as we consider chapter seven.

 Here's where we're going.
-In Esther 7 two scenes illustrate God's unchanging guarantee that a man reaps what he sows.
+In Esther 7 two scenes illustrate a principle that's vital for your life, God's unchanging guarantee that a man reaps what he sows.

-I. In the first scene we see Esther's action (1-4).
+I. Scene one focuses on Esther's action (1-4).